Hiking the Kaʻau Crater Trail on Oʻahu, Hawaiʻi

 Parking for the Kaʻau Crater Trail is located on Waiʻōmaʻo Road in the back of Pālolo Valley.

-If you see a parking spot on the side of the road within a half-mile of the trailhead, take it, as it only gets more difficult to park the closer you get to the trailhead.
+If you see a parking spot on the side of the road within 0.5 miles (0.8 km) of the trailhead, take it, as it only gets more difficult to park the closer you get to the trailhead.

 Google Maps Directions: Kaʻau Crater Trailhead